John B. Rhodes, Chair

 Robert Rosenthal, General Counsel

 The Office of General Counsel provides legal representation and advice to the Department of Public Service, the Public Service Commission and the New York State Board on Electric Generation Siting and the Environment.
-The Office of General Counsel also represents and appears on behalf of the people of the state in all actions or proceedings involving any question related to the Public Service Law or within the jurisdiction of the Commission in court and before federal agencies, advises Department personnel on legal issues relating to utility regulation and prepares proposed regulations and legislation.
+The Office of General Counsel also represents and appears on behalf of the people of the state in all actions or proceedings involving any question related to the Public Service Law or within the jurisdiction of the Commission in court and before federal agencies, and prepares proposed regulations and legislation.

 Office of Hearings

 Dakin Lecakes, Chief Administrative Law Judge

-The Office of Hearings and Alternative Dispute Resolution consists of Administrative Law Judges and support staff assigned to all proceedings in which hearings are held and to other cases where the assistance of a judge would be beneficial.
+The Office of Hearings consists of support staff and Administrative Law Judges, who are assigned to all proceedings in which hearings are held and to other cases where the assistance of a judge would be beneficial.
 Judges oversee development of the official case record, analyze arguments and evidence offered by parties, offer advice and recommendations about how issues should be resolved by the Commission or N.Y.S.
-Siting Board, and draft Commission decisions.
-Judges also participate in a broad range of cases or other disputes in which Alternative Dispute Resolution techniques may be employed to help interested parties reach agreement among themselves about how the issues presented should be resolved by the Commission.
+Siting Board, and draft Commission and Siting Board decisions.
+Judges may also be separately assigned to serve as mediators to assist parties in settlement negotiations.